 In 2020, the SSA reported that

 7,770 babies were named Luna, ranking the name 14th most popular for girls.
 It looks like the galactic moniker made popular by celebrity couple Chrissy Teigen and John Legend may be even more popular this year.
-Luna topped baby-naming site Nameberry’s April list of popular baby girl names in the U.S. for 2021 so far and currently, it is the ninth most-searched baby girl name on Baby Center.
+Luna topped baby-naming site Nameberry’s April list of popular baby girl names in the United States for 2021 so far, and currently it is the ninth most-searched baby girl name on Baby Center.
 2 Silas

 baby name Silas was the most-viewed boy name on their site so far in 2021.
-The Latin name means “wood, forest,” and back in 2015, Jessia Biel and Justin Timberlake welcomed a son with the moniker.
-Silas is currently ranked 92nd most popular boy name according to Baby Center’s list compiled by users who chose the name for their baby this year, but that doesn’t mean the name won’t skyrocket before next January.
+The Latin name means “wood, forest,” and back in 2015, Jessica Biel and Justin Timberlake welcomed a son with the moniker.
+Silas is currently ranked the 92nd most popular boy name, according to Baby Center’s list compiled by users who chose the name for their baby this year, but that doesn’t mean the name won’t skyrocket before next January.
 4 Atticus

 If you’re toying with baby names that have a literary connection, Atticus may very well be on your list.
 It’s the second

-most-searched baby boy name on Namberry this year, but has been rising through the ranks in previous years.
-In 2020, the SSA reported that 1104 baby boys were named Atticus in the U.S., but that number could certainly rise in 2021.
+most-searched baby boy name on Nameberry this year, but has been rising through the ranks in previous years.
+In 2020, the SSA reported that 1,104 baby boys were named Atticus in the United States, but that number could certainly rise in 2021.
 5 Arlo rudi_suardi/E+/Getty Images

-The name Arlo currently sits at number 55 on The Bump’s list of
+The name Arlo currently sits at No. 55 on The Bump’s list of

 most-searched baby names of 2021, but don’t count it out just yet.
-Though the name is a gender-neutral choice, it ranks third on Nameberry’s list of most-popular baby boy names in the U.S. for 2021 so far.
+Though the name is a gender-neutral choice, it ranks third on Nameberry’s list of most-popular baby boy names in the United States for 2021 so far.
 6 Aurora